mrdhanrajg/graph-app/README.md

 The primary questions in this application are about **connections and relationships**, rather than only individual records.

-For example:

-> Which technologies are connected to the technologies used by projects that a developer has worked on?
+For example, the application needs to discover technologies connected through a developer's projects and technology stack.

-This requires traversing multiple relationships:
+This requires traversing relationships such as:

 ```text
 Developer